The Emergence of Smart Bracelets in Health Monitoring

 Regulatory Perspective on Health-Focused Wearables

 Privacy is a key concern for regulators.
 They mandate strong data protection measures.
 Companies must be transparent about data collection and use.
-Regulators also look at how wearables integrate with healthcare systems.
+Regulators also look at how wearables integrate with existing healthcare systems.

 Integrating Smart Bracelets into Healthcare Systems